miroapp/app-examples/examples/breakout-rooms/README.md

 - Your development environment includes [Node.js 14.13](https://nodejs.org/en/download) or a later version.
 - All examples use `npm` as a package manager and `npx` as a package runner.

-# 📖 Associated Developer Tutorial <a name="tutorial"></a>

-> To view a more in depth developer tutorial
-> of this app (including code explanations) see the [custom actions tutorial](https://developers.miro.com/docs/add-custom-actions-to-your-app) on Miro's Developer documentation.

 # 🏃🏽‍♂️ Run the app locally <a name="run"></a>

 1. Run `npm install` to install dependencies.